Close

 Main navigation

-Dr. Elizabeth (Beth) Glynn Chambers is an associate professor of criminal justice at Concordia University, Saint Paul in the Department of Criminal Justice, teaching a variety of criminal justice related courses.
-She is the faculty advisor to the criminal justice traditional delivery students, the faculty advisor to the Criminal Justice and Sociology student-led club, and is currently serving as the MN Peace Officer Standards and Training (POST)/PPOE coordinator for the university.
+Dr. Chambers is an Associate Professor of Criminal Justice and the Criminal Justice Program Chair at Concordia University, Saint Paul, in the Department of Social Sciences.
+She teaches a variety of criminal justice-related courses, is the faculty advisor to the criminal justice on-campus students, the faculty advisor to the Criminal Justice student-led Club, and is the MN Peace Officer Standards and Training (POST)/Professional Peace Officer Education (PPOE) Coordinator.

-She earned a Bachelor of Arts degree in Sociology with a classroom emphasis in Criminal Justice, a Master of Arts degree in Criminal Justice Leadership, and a Doctor of Philosophy degree in Public Safety, specializing in Criminal Justice.
-Her dissertation research involved the corrections component of criminal justice, specifically female incarceration and prison misconduct.
-Dr. Chambers is the co-founder of and is involved in Concordia’s Criminal Justice Systems Advisory Board.
-She holds professional membership in the American Correctional Association, American Society of Criminology, American Institute for the Advancement of Forensic Studies, and the Midwestern Criminal Justice Association.
-In addition, she is a member of Alpha Phi Sigma, the National Criminal Justice Honor Society.
-Chambers’ professional experience consists of working in the non-profit sector with at-risk juveniles and her academic interests include a wide variety of criminal justice related topics.
+Dr. Chambers holds professional membership in the Academy of Criminal Justice Sciences, American Correctional Association, American Society of Criminology, American Institute for the Advancement of Forensic Studies, Midwestern Criminal Justice Association, and the Minnesota Corrections Association.
+In addition, Dr. Chambers is a member of Alpha Phi Sigma, the National Criminal Justice Honor Society.
+Her professional experience consists of working in the non-profit sector with juveniles, and her academic interests include a wide variety of criminal justice-related topics and helping students learn more about the whole criminal justice system to find their passion.

-“I enjoy helping students discover more about the criminal justice discipline and their career interests and believe CSP’s student centered environment allows us to work individually with each student to ensure we are helping them be successful and reach their goals.” – Dr. Beth Glynn Chambers
+“I enjoy helping students discover more about the vast criminal justice discipline and their career interests, and believe CSP’s student-centered environment allows us to work individually with each student to ensure we are helping them be successful and reach their goals.” – Dr. Beth Glynn Chambers

 Academic Pedigree